-He occupied many farmlands illegally, even included a royal princess’ property.
-He kept many professional assassins, murdered a lord from royal Liu’s clan out of jealousy, and those who disagreed or displeased him.
+He occupied many farmlands illegally, including a royal princess’ property, kept many professional assassins, and murdered a lord from royal Liu’s clan out of jealousy and those who disagreed or displeased him.

-Perishing the House of Dou with Help of the Eunuch Group
+Perishing the House of Dou with the help of the Eunuchs

-Liu Zhao, though still was a kid, he gradually realized that he was just a puppet emperor, while the House of Dou obtained the actual dominance.
+Though he was still a kid, Liu Zhao gradually realized that he was just a puppet emperor, while the House of Dou obtained the actual dominance.

 Bronze Turtledove Toy Cart of the Han Dynasty — Henan Museum (Photo by Dongmaiying)

-Liu Zhao asked some eunuchs and his royal guards ambushed in a palace carefully, then he tricked Dou Xian and his main followers to come, under the name of celebrating their military success.
+Liu Zhao asked some eunuchs, and his royal guards ambushed a palace carefully.
+He tricked Dou Xian and his leading followers to come under the name of celebrating their military success.

-Afterward, Liu Zhao captured all of Dou Xian’s followers and removed his military power; then he commanded Dou Xian and other powerful people of the Dou clan to commit suicide.
+Afterward, Liu Zhao captured Dou Xian's followers and removed his military power; then, he commanded Dou Xian and other influential people of the Dou clan to commit suicide.

-In the end, Liu Zhao was told about how his adoptive mother Dou framed up and murdered his birth mother and her entire clan; but he didn't demote or punish the Empress Dowager Dou.
+In the end, Liu Zhao was told about how his adoptive mother, Dou, framed up and murdered his birth mother and her entire clan; but he didn't demote or punish Empress Dowager Dou.

 Unearthed Dragon Shaped Golden Belt Buckle of the Han Dynasty Decorated with Turquoises — Shouxian Museum (Photo by Dongmaiying)